Option pricing with linear market impact and non-linear Black and Scholes equations: Heuristics

-Remember that $\Gamma$ is computed with respect to the option we have sold, hence $\Gamma > 0$ when we sell the call, and we see that in this case, assuming that $\lambda\Gamma_c$ is not too big (we'll discuss that later), we get $\mu>1$, hence the hedger increases the volatility by buying when the spot rises, and selling when it goes down.
-Equation (\ref{defmu}) can be interpreted as follows: after the initial move $S \to S+dS$, the hedge is adjusted "naively" by $\Gamma dS$ stocks, which then impacts the price by $\lambda S^2\Gamma dS$, which in turn impacts the hedge by $\Gamma(\lambda S^2\Gamma dS)$, etc ...
-The final spot move is thus the sum of the geometric sequence \ben dS(1 + \lambda S^2\Gamma + (\lambda S^2\Gamma)^2 + ...) = \frac{1}{1-\lambda\Gamma_c^2}. \enn One sees right away that in this sequence, the critical point is reached when the "first" rehedge (i.e. buying $\Gamma dS$ stocks after the initial move of $dS$) doubles the initial move: the sum will not converge.
-This situation will discussed hereafter.
+Remember that $\gamma$ is computed with respect to the option the portfolio is short of, hence $\gamma > 0$ when one sells a call for example.
+Assuming that $\lambda\gamma < 1$ (to be discussed later), one sees that $\mu>1$: as expected the hedger increases the volatility by buying when the spot rises, and selling when it goes down.

-Then the value of our portfolio $Q$, containing -1 option + $\Delta$ stocks at the beginning of the day, and $\Delta(S+\mu dS)$ stocks at the end of the day evolves as \be dQ = -du + \Delta dS + \cal{R} \en and $\cal{R}$ is the P\&L realized during the re-hedging (in the usual Black and Scholes derivation, this term is zero).
-Our approach is thus the following: we first observe a spot move of $dS$, and then we re-hedge, and during this operation, the only spot moves are due to our market impact.
+One can also reach the conclusion (\ref{defmu}) by following an iterative hedging strategy: after the initial move $S \to S+dS$, the hedge is adjusted "naively" by $\Gamma dS$ stocks, which then impacts the price by $dS_2 = \lambda S^2\Gamma dS$.
+A second re-hedge of $\Gamma dS_2$is done, which in turn impacts the price and so forth.
+The final spot move is thus the sum of the geometric sequence \ben dS(1 + \lambda S^2\Gamma + (\lambda S^2\Gamma)^2 + ...) = \frac{dS}{1-\lambda\gamma}. \enn One sees right away that in this sequence, the critical point is reached when the "first" re-hedge (i.e. buying $\Gamma dS$ stocks after the initial move of $dS$) doubles the initial move: the sum will not converge.
+This situation will be discussed hereafter.